57 San Francisco Street, Centro, San Miguel de Allende, Guanajuato, Mexico

 Now that he finally has the Palomar he is doing his very best to make sure that every detail is just right.
 You will easily find yourself on a first–name basis with the staff and may even come across Zubeldia himself one morning, enjoying a cup of coffee on the patio.

-This new edition to San Miguel's many great hotels and B&Bs was worth waiting for and is a must–stay on your way through central Mexico if you like small, centrally located hotels that make you feel like a resident.
+This addition to San Miguel's many great hotels and B&Bs was worth waiting for and is a must–stay on your way through central Mexico if you like small, centrally located hotels that make you feel like a resident.
+As for those views, they're some of the most panoramic in town, so if nothing else at least come here for a meal or drink at the Antonio Bistro on the top floor.

 Web Address: www.hotelpalomar.com.mx